chngr/chngr.github.io/GAGLES-S2018.md

 The first half of this seminar aims to develop the basic theory of abelian varieties, mainly following Mumford's beautiful book mentioned below.
-The second half of this seminar will be devoted to topics surrounding Jacobian varieties, that classical "crutch" that Mumford so stubbornly avoids.
+The second half of this seminar is a scattering of topics around the geometric theory of abelian varieties.

 ## References